 Most schools, healthcare facilities, and offices have a place for employees to heat up lunch and make coffee in their dedicated employee break room.
 Many have a space officially allocated as the “workplace break room.”
 But how many have turned this highly trafficked real estate into an investment that increases group cohesion and supports a positive company culture?

-Even if space is allocated throughout the building for collaboration, and touch down spaces are appropriately incorporated, the break room should be elevated beyond simply being the space where lunches are stored.
-It’s often the hub of a company: everyone visits the break room, whether it’s to wash a spoon, grab a yogurt, make coffee, or see what goodies have been left behind for the workplace community.
+Even if space is allocated throughout the building for collaboration, and touch down spaces are appropriately incorporated, the employee break room should be elevated beyond simply being the space where lunches are stored.
+It’s often the hub of a company: everyone visits the workplace break room, whether it’s to wash a spoon, grab a yogurt, make coffee, or see what goodies have been left behind for the workplace community.